-In the wake of the roaring success of Little Big Planet, Media Molecule stated that there was no need for a sequel, only content updates through DLC, due to the extensive toolset offered in game.
-Nevertheless, last week saw the release of Little Big Planet 2, which we were assured, was in fact worth the effort, and not simply developed at the behest of the money men at Sony HQ.
+In the wake of the roaring success of Little Big Planet, Media Molecule stated that there was no need for a sequel, only content updates through DLC, due to the extensive toolset offered in the game.
+Nevertheless, last week saw the release of Little Big Planet 2, which we were assured, was, in fact, worth the effort, and not simply developed at the behest of the money men at Sony HQ.

-This time round, the core story mode centres around the alliance, a rag tag bunch of creators headed by Larry Da Vinci, and their mission to vanquish the self-explanatory ‘Negativitron’, a malicious inter-dimensional vacuum cleaner that’s proving to be a right pain in the sackside.
-That of course means off-loading the work to you, a humble sackperson, with just your wits and your weapons-grade level of cuteness to fend off its minions from your fellow creators’ turf and eventually take down the thing itself.
+This time around, the core story mode centres around the alliance, a ragtag bunch of creators headed by Larry Da Vinci, and their mission to vanquish the self-explanatory ‘Negativitron’, a malicious inter-dimensional vacuum cleaner that’s proving to be a right pain in the “sackside”.
+That, of course, means off-loading the work to you, a humble “sack-person”, with just your wits and your weapons-grade level of cuteness to fend off its minions from your fellow creators’ turf and eventually take down the thing itself.

-In contrast with the original, LBP2’s story is more cohesive and fittingly straightforward, but equally more zany in its levels and content.
+In contrast with the original, LBP2’s story is more cohesive and fittingly straightforward, but equally zanier in its levels and content.
 For instead of archetypal theme settings, the main featured worlds more often than not pertain to their respective creators and range from a bakery/confectionary laboratory to the elaborately futuristic Avalonia.
 And, thanks to the advent of actual cutscenes and voice acting, I felt all the more involved.

 4.5 out of 5